The Movie

 It was snowing outside the café on a dark night as Zoobie continued - the snowflakes catching in his long brown hair under a shop's light on the corner of "The Hill".
 "This is what happens when you become a busker for 20 years.
 I can call on my own experiences when it comes to telling this story."

-Zoobie continues, "Writing and performing the film's soundtrack, I tend to be a perfectionist in the recording studio.
-When it comes to shooting buskers, however, I've somehow gotten hooked.
-I've filmed over a thousand of them - maybe two counting stills.
-I know that ending this film is inevitable but I'll keep shooting them for future shorts."
+Zoobie continues, "Writing and performing the film's soundtrack, I tend to be picky in the recording studio.
+I've somehow gotten hooked shooting over a thousand buskers - maybe two thousand counting stills.
+I know that ending this film is inevitable but I'll keep shooting them to make future shorts and misadventures for a good laugh."

 "This is a narrative that's pushing comedy in a direction never pushed.
-We're aiming for a perfect 3-point landing with the online debut of Busker Alley - The Movie," said Carter.
-"I can't wait.
+We're aiming for a perfect 3-point landing with the online debut of Busker Alley - The Movie.
 Maybe we'll enter a few film festivals to see if people relate.
-They probably won't."
-[Nov, 2010]
+They probably won't but maybe they'll like my technique."

 Busker Alley: In Production

-(BOULDER, COLORADO) And away we go!
-The film "Busker Alley" is currently in production featuring those crazy buskers and street performers in a quite original movie unlike any before it.
-Let's check in on producer Jack Carter and writer/director Zoobie and see how things are going.
+(BOULDER, COLORADO) And awaaay we go!
+The film "Busker Alley" is currently in production featuring those crazy buskers and street performers in a quite original movie.
+Let's check in on writer/director Zoobie and see how things are going.

 "We've gotten some really great shots of what we're trying to portray with some excellent performers," starts Zoobie.
 "It's fun to write, direct, then shoot something that's kind of different than anything else around.
 Both narratives and documentaries are valid and unique by their natures.
-In contrast to this film, the documentary is way easier to make because you just film the subject matter and add a voice-over.
-I've made quite a few.
+In contrast to this film, the documentary is way easier to make because you just film the subject matter and add a voice-over commentary.
 You're simply documenting.
-With this comedy, I've discovered pure creation and it's a lot more fun.
-I'm not going back to 'bleh'."
+With comedy, I've discovered pure creation and it's a lot more fun.
+I'm definitely not going back to 'bleh'."

-Co-producer Jack Carter chimes in, "I never thought it would take this much effort, either.
-I'm not a perfectionist and neither is Zoobie.
+"I never thought it would take this much effort.
+I'm not a perfectionist but sometimes get carried away.
 However, I think we are having more fun making it than we anticipated.
 Now that the economy has gone bonkers, it should be interesting to see whether it increases the number of people busking both here and globally."

 Busker Alley - The Movie